 Agave is a liquid sugar from the agave cactus.
 It has mixed reviews and no doubt mixed quality.
 Essentially it is fructose and slower releasing than sucrose or glucose.
 If I need a liquid sugar this is what I tend to use.
 Yacon syrup in another sugar from an Amazonian root that is quite high in resistant starch, thus feeding bacteria in the gut.
 It is a valid alternative to Agave.

 Honey is ‘natural’ sugar.
 Most commercial honey is faster releasing than sugar.
 But if the honey is raw, thus unheated, and locally produced from bees in a healthy environment, for example on moorlands, the honey will have a lower GL and more nutrients and minerals.
 If all the honey is taken from the bees, and they are then fed sugar syrup through the winter, it’s not so good.
 You want bee-keepers who leave some honey for the bees to thrive through the winter.
 I think Manuka honey is a bit of a con.
 Manuka is tea tree and if you really want the antiseptic effect of tea tree get some tea tree oil.
 For many people it is just an excuse to eat sugar.
 If you do have an infection, by all means use this, with lemon and ginger, for a soothing cuppa.
-But don't expect miracles.
-A gram of vitamin C every hour is more effective.
+But don’t expect miracles.
+A gram of What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… every hour is more effective.